lynaghk/zmq-async/README.markdown

 ## TODO (?)

 + This library needs a better name.
-+ Error handling; do we close the recv channel when a socket cannot bind/connect or otherwise blows up?
-Should we wait until a socket is successfully bound before returning a pair of channels?
-+ Allow user to set ZeroMQ socket options (see: http://zeromq.github.io/jzmq/javadocs/org/zeromq/ZMQ.Socket.html); on creation only?
-Or should we provide a third control channel that can be used to twiddle ZeroMQ sockets afterwards?
-This would be useful in particular for long-lived pubsub sockets where the client wants to add/remove subscriptions over the life of the connection.
 + How to handle case where ZeroMQ send blocks the entire ZeroMQ thread?
 Can use ZMQ_NOBLOCK when writing and then dance back/forth to convey that to the consumer.
 + Handle ByteBuffers in addition to just strings.
-+ Use ZeroMQ multipart for command header rather than pr-str'ing a vector (if not multipart ZeroMQ messages, use something like Gloss to define a binary format with fixed-length header).
 + Automatic fan-out from a single ZeroMQ socket to multiple core.async channels; should we try to "do the right thing" when clients ask for a new socket on an address that a socket is already bound to, or should we just let ZeroMQ's behavior (the newer socket object takes over) bleed through?
 + Implement core.async protocols to make a "spliced channel" and/or "channel pairs" that can be read and written instead of returning a pair of plain core.async unbuffered channels.